 Meet our board members, who volunteer their time to help the community with everything related to ADHD.

-Catherine Adams is the parent of a young adult daughter diagnosed with ADHD and anxiety disorders.
+Catherine Adams is the parent of an adult daughter diagnosed with ADHD and anxiety disorders.
 Catherine took it upon herself to find solutions to the challenging situations her daughter and her family faced due to the issues related to ADHD.
-Since 1998, she has collaborated with volunteers, educators and local professionals in leadership positions with WISER, the Northern Virginia chapter of CHADD, and CHADD’s Parent to Parent: Family Training on ADHD.
-In 2005, Catherine founded Adams ADHD Consulting Services LLC in Fairfax, Virginia and co-founded the ADHD Resource Group of Northern Virginia.
+Since 1998, she collaborated with volunteers, educators and local professionals in leadership positions with WISER, the Northern Virginia chapter of CHADD, and CHADD’s Parent to Parent: Family Training on ADHD.
+In 2005, Catherine decided to build a resource for families and professionals.
+She co-founded the ADHD Resource Group of Northern Virginia.
 In 2019 she stepped down from the ADHD Resource Board to address family needs while moving to California.
 We will be forever grateful for her long-lasting impact on the ADHD community.